petervaro/prelude/README.md

 possible outputs of the `pr_Order_sput` method.

 Ownership of Members
 --------------------

-The `pr_Ownership` type can be used to indicate ownership over members of a complex, user-defined, proxy data type.
-The type is guaranteed to be an unsingned integer type, capable of storing a single or more bitmasked ownership constants.
+The `pr_Ownership` type can be used to indicate ownership of members of complex, user-defined, *proxy* data types.
+The type is guaranteed to be an unsingned integer type, capable of storing a single or bitmasked (or'd) ownership constants.

 In practice, `pr_Ownership` is a way of storing which pointers of the owner